bayronportilla/bayronportilla.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Postdoctoral Scholar in the Eberly College of Science, within the Department of Astronomy and Astrophysics, at the Pennsylvania State University.
+I am a Postdoctoral Researcher in the Department of Astronomy and Astrophysics at The Pennsylvania State University.
 My research focuses on characterising the physical structure of protoplanetary and circumplanetary disks.
-I develop radiative transfer models to interpret ground- and space-based observations across a broad range of wavelengths and use them to test different aspects of planet formation processes.
+I develop radiative transfer models to interpret ground- and space-based observations of disks across a broad range of wavelengths.
+I use those models to address some of the open questions in the quest to connect the observed properties of exoplanets to their natal disks.

 I have also worked on the evolved phases of planetary systems.
 In my master's degree, I studied the secular evolution of hierarchical three body systems.
 In my bachelor's